 Then you can basically incorporate some tasty add-ins to make it just like the name.

 I strongly recommend that you make a batch.

-I like to evenly distribute the mixture into silicone muffin holders because all you have to do is stick them in the freezer and then 30 minutes later, pop them out of the silicone molds.
+I like to evenly distribute the mixture into reusable silicone baking cups because all you have to do is stick them in the freezer and then 30 minutes later, pop them out of the silicone molds.